 Many photographers ardently attempt to prevent others from using their images.
 That is not my philosophy towards photography.
 I began taking photos with the purpose of sharing them with others, and my goal always has been to make as many people happy through my Disney photos as possible.

-I welcome and encourage others to download my photos for their personal use, to share my photos on social networks like Facebook, Twitter, Pinterest, and Google+, or on their non-commercial blogs or websites.
+In any case, I welcome and encourage others to download my photos for their personal use, to share my photos on social networks like Facebook, Twitter, Pinterest, and Instagram, or on their non-commercial blogs or websites.
 There is no charge for such usage and you do not need prior approval from me.
 In fact, I would like to thank you if you share my photos!

 With that said, I do have a couple of requirements and limitations: